 BUFFALO, N.Y. — 2 On Your Side is interviewing the two major party candidates for NY-27 ahead of the election.

-Kelly Dudzik: "Nate McMurray, thank you for joining us for our town hall today."
+Dudzik: All right, Congressman Chris Jacobs, thank you for joining us for our Town Hall today.

 Jacobs: Thank you.